- Latest News

 Where can I get testing for COVID-19?

-Council is urging anyone who has travelled interstate or overseas or who is demonstrating symptoms to check the Australian Government’s self-isolation requirements (www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert) and the SA Government’s requirements (https://www.covid-19.sa.gov.au/recovery) and for the community as a whole to observe stringent personal hygiene practices and social distancing.
+Council is urging anyone who has travelled interstate or in the areas affected by the Parafield cluster or who is demonstrating symptoms to check the Australian Government’s self-isolation requirements (www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert) and the SA Government’s requirements (https://www.covid-19.sa.gov.au/health-advice/expanded-covid-19-testing) and for the community as a whole to observe stringent personal hygiene practices and social distancing.

 What should I do if I am feeling unwell?